 What you need to do

-- Once the lift emergency phone has been migrated, work with your lift maintenance provider to make sure everything is working properly.
+- Once the lift emergency phone has been migrated, ask your lift maintenance provider to test it and confirm it is working properly .

 Questions you could ask your lift maintenance provider: